TENGRISM

 Rising against a background of the endless spaces of the Steppe, the soaring and virtually unsaleable mountains naturally presented themselves as a physical bridge between Earth and Heavens.
 Words whose root implied ‘height’ soon became synonymous with the “divine”.
 This led to the ultimate narrowing of the idea of “height” to the concept of the One god Tengri – proclamation, in effect, of monotheism.

-For several centuries yet, it was to prove an effective competitor with other, more codified, and dogmatic religions.
+Yet, for several centuries, it was to prove an effective competitor with other, more codified and dogmatic religions.
 Only in the fifteenth century was it overwhelmed by Islam.
-Yet it is still evident in prayer in certain mosques and among certain communities by the transposition of Allah as the name of God with Tengri, and in the prevailing attitude among Kazakhs of reverence for the singleness of creation.
+It is still nevertheless evident in prayer in certain mosques and among certain communities by the transposition of Allah as the name of God with Tengri, and in the prevailing attitude among Kazakhs of reverence for the singleness of creation.

 Sights where Tengrism can be seen